jaaferh/thegenericjournal/README.md

 - Find a way to preserve previous page (data: { detachable: 1 })
 - Add AuthGuard to Routes once Authentication added
 - Add confirmation dialogue on delete
+- Consider alternative for Topic deleting all Posts first